 In both cases, once candidates are passed to second round interviews the recruiting process is the same as for core school candidates.

-One change in their recruiting process that is helping them to do this is the new McKinsey Digital Assessment, an online game that assesses candidates’ problem-solving skills.
+One change in their recruiting process that is helping them to do this is the new McKinsey Problem Solving Game, an online assessment that assesses candidates’ problem-solving skills.

 To find out more, see this article on the Bain One Way Interview.